Inflation with Gauss-Bonnet Correction and Higgs Potential: The Proposed Model

 Then, by substituting it into relation~\eqref{gw1}, we obtain the speed of gravitational waves at the end of inflation as

-In Table~\eqref{table1}, we have presented its values for the values of the two optimal sets of the model parameters $\alpha$ and $\lambda$.
+In Table~\eqref{tab2}, we have presented its values for the selected benchmark points $\alpha$ and $\lambda$.
 Although the Gauss-Bonnet term exerts a significant influence on the underlying physics of the system at the end of the inflationary era, its very slight difference from one justifies that if gravitons are massless after the inflationary era, compatibility can be achieved by equating the speed of gravitational waves to the speed of light or infinitesimally close to it.